npbroo/Automated-Finance/README.md

 1. Sign up for a [Plaid Developer Account](https://dashboard.plaid.com/developers/keys) and apply for the Plaid Production Key.
 3. Download Plaid's [Quickstart App](https://plaid.com/docs/quickstart/) and use it to generate access tokens for each financial institution you would like to link.
 4. Set up a new database to store your transactions.
 (I recommend using [Planetscale](https://planetscale.com/) to spin a new one up for free)
-4. Duplicate the sample.env and rename to .env
+4. Duplicate the .sample.env file and rename it to .env
 5. Follow the instructions to fill out the .env file